WiIIson/EMGFlow-Python-Package/docs/03 Processing Pipeline.md

 This function requires a path to smoothed and unsmoothed data.
 This is because while time-series features are extracted from smoothed data, spectral features are not.
 High-frequency components of the signal can be lost in the smoothing, and we want to ensure the spectral features are as accurate as possible.

-For more information about further customizations and specifications that can be made to `AnalyzeSignals()`, see [PreprocessSignals documentation](./04%20PreprocessSignals%20Documentation.md).
+For more information about further customizations and specifications that can be made to `AnalyzeSignals()`, see [PreprocessSignals API](./05%20PreprocessSignals%20API.md).

-For a more detailed explanation about the features extracted by `AnalyzeSignals()`, see [ExtractFeatures documentation](./05%20ExtractFeatures%20Feature%20Documentation.md).
+For a more detailed explanation about the features extracted by `AnalyzeSignals()`, see [ExtractFeatures API](./06%20ExtractFeatures%20API.md).

 ---
-## `OutlierFinder` Pipeline
+## `OutlierFinder` Module

-EMGFlow provides functions to help detect outliers in large batches of signal data.
-This helps to identify which files need to be inspected for outliers.
+This module provides methods to help detect signal files that contain outliers.
+This helps for workflows involving batch processing of files, where it might be harder to determine if there are any patterns, or specific files that need additional filters applied.

 Outlier detection is handled by the function `DetectOutliers()`.
 This function fits an inverse graph to the PSD representation of the signal, and identifies if there is a value significantly above a threshold.
 - `in_path` <-- File path to input folder